-Bechtel wants all of our customers, whether they are commercial entities, state-owned enterprises, governments of countries outside the United States, or the U.S. government, to judge us and award us business solely upon merit: the quality of the engineering, construction, and project management services we provide.
+Bechtel wants all of our customers, whether they are commercial entities, state-owned enterprises, foreign governments, or the U.S. government, to judge us and award us business solely upon merit: the quality of the engineering, construction, and project management services we provide.